Topological effect on order-disorder transitions in U(1) sigma models: renormalization to Coulomb interaction potentials

 In the non-topological limit ($\nu=0$) , $d_1=1$ and $d_2=0$.
 For small $\nu$, $0<d_1<1$ and $d_2>0$.

-In the next subsection, we will first calculate the square of $F_1(r)$, and show that due to the 1D Berry phase term, screening effects by unpolarized vortex loops are generally suppressed, and the $F_1\times F_1$ screening by polarized vortex loop induces spatial anisotropy in the $F_1(r)$ interaction, such that a characteristic length scale along the topological $(x_0)$ direction becomes longer than the length scale along the other two directions.
-We also show that the $F_1\times F_1$ screening by the polarized loops generates the $F_2(r)$ interaction.
+In the next subsection, we will first calculate the square of $F_1(r)$, and show that due to the 1D Berry phase term, screening effects of unpolarized vortex loops are suppressed, and the $F_1\times F_1$ screening effect of the polarized vortex loop induces spatial anisotropy in the $F_1(r)$ interaction, such that a characteristic length scale in the topological $(x_0)$ direction becomes stretched more than the length scale along the other two directions.
+We also show that the $F_1\times F_1$ screening effect of the polarized loops generates the $F_2(r)$ interaction.